Subscribe for all my updates and don't miss a thing! Sign me up!

 Kingston, the capital of Jamaica (& the largest city in Jamaica), was founded on July 22 in the year 1692.

 Then, it was a refuge for survivors of the massive 1692 earthquake that destroyed Port Royal.
-Before the earthquake, Kingston was purely agricultural.
+Before the earthquake, Kingston was purely agricultural lands.

 The largest city and the principal port here in Jamaica, it lies on the south east coast of the island.
-Based on the 2002 population estimate, there were approximately 583,900 persons living here.
+Based on the 2018 population estimate, there were approximately 669,772 persons living in the Kingston Metropolitan area.

-Of course, you'll certainly find all the international fast food chains here as well.
+Of course, you'll certainly find all the international fast food chains, restaurants spanning from authentic Jamaican cuisine, vegan options, breakfast spots to international fare and buzzing nightlife here as well..